COBOL-Kid/Capstone/Planning/UserStories.md

         - I enter the repair mileage and optionally the cost.
         - If the desired item isn’t in the list, I can manually add details (description, notes, price, mileage).
         - After selection, I receive a confirmation summary and can either confirm or edit my choices.

+### Create Maintenance Reminder:

+    If I navigate to the “Create Reminder” page:

+    - I see a list of upcoming maintenance tasks.
+    - I can select specific maintenance items by checking checkboxes next to them.

+    Reminder preferences:

+    Option A: Custom Reminder Date
+    - I manually enter the date when I would like to receive the reminder.

+    Option B: Default Estimation
+    - I choose the default option, allowing the application to estimate the reminder date based on the maintenance schedule.

+    Upon submitting the form, I receive a confirmation page showing the details of the reminder.
+I can confirm or cancel and am navigated back to the vehicle summary page.

 ### View Maintenance Log: